|AVSR3 Triple Switch Autocalibrating Variable Step Power Factor Regulator

 |Assembled, ready-to-install power factor correction systems in wall mountable or free standing cabinets are available on a custom basis.

-Go to the Power factor controls and correction FAQ page, download PDF Overview, AVSR3 leaflets, request further information or a quote/offer
+Go to the Power factor controls and correction FAQ page, download PDF overview, AVSR3 leaflets, manual, request further information or a quote/offer